kothique/request-target/README.md

 - `subject` `string` The name of the request to send.
 - `args` `any[]` Payload to send with the request.

-Return the result of the request on success, or throw an error.
+Returns the result of the request on success, or throws an error.
 If there are multiple request handlers, they will be evaluated until the first defined value is returned or an error is thrown (unless `options.callAllHandlers` is set to `true`).
+If `options.getAllResults` is `true`, all results will be returned as an array; also, if `options.autoPromiseAll` is `true` and there is at least one promise returned from a handler, `Promise.all` will be automatically applie to the resulting array.
 If all handlers return `undefined`, or there are no handlers at all, returns `undefined`.